Milan Švabić: Out of politics

 The SPS dominated Serbian politics until the fall of Slobodan Milošević in October 2000.
 During this period, after leaving office, Švabić worked in education and operated a private business at his family's farm.
 He became director of the company Venčac in 2001 and later worked in a leadership role at ED Aranđelovac.

 Local politics in Aranđelovac (2014–present)

 Švabić appeared in the seventh position on the electoral list of the Serbian Progressive Party (SNS) in Aranđelovac for the 2014 local elections and was elected when the list won a majority victory with twenty-seven out of forty-one seats.
 He served for the term that followed and was not a candidate for re-election in 2018.

 He later joined the party Healthy Serbia (ZS).
 In the 2022 local elections, he appeared in the lead position on a coalition ZS–Dveri list in Aranđelovac and was elected when the list won three seats.
 The SNS won the election, and Švabić served in opposition.

 Healthy Serbia joined the SNS's political coalition in late 2023.
-In November 2023, Švabić resigned from the party and said that he would continue to work with Dveri in the local assembly as an independent member.
+In November 2023, Švabić resigned from the party and said that he would work with Dveri in the local assembly as an independent member.